Website Competitive Analysis Tools: 10 Ways to Check the Competition

 But competitor websites have data, and looking at this data can quickly give you ideas for your own web marketing.
-Of course, we can’t see their Analytics, but there are other ways to get competitive insights.
+Of course, we can’t see their Analytics, but there are other ways to get competitive intelligence.

 Here are nine free competitive analysis tools that you can use to see what the competition (or at least similar websites) are up to…

 Search Engine Performance

 What phrases are they ranking for?
 How high are they ranking?
 Without using a tool, the only way to find this information would be to search for every conceivable keyphrase.

 How and What: Enter a site to see rankings for top phrases and AdWords advertising budgets.
 Once you see what phrases they’re ranking for (and bidding on), it may give you ideas on new phrases to target.
 If you can create better pages and content on those topics, you may be able to outrank them and capture those visitors!

 The Catch: Free versions shows only five to ten phrases and AdWords ads.
 You’ll need to create an account to see more.

 Why do they rank so well?
 How authoritative is their domain?
 It’s a factor of “link popularity.”
 Generally speaking, a site with more links (higher “domain authority”) than you is going to outrank you in Google, unless you target phrases that they aren’t.

 5. Majestic SEO